-PwD with a continuous insulin infusion pump: a glucose monitoring or recording system is provided according to a justified medical opinion, glucose recording supplies connected or not connected to the pump in an amount of up to five per month, up to 200 strips and 200 lancets per month, 100 needles for insulin administration with pen per semester (in case of pump blockage or overdose) and up to 50 blood ketone test strips per year.
+PwD with a continuous insulin infusion pump: a blood glucose sensor is provided according to a justified medical opinion.
+Up to five blood glucose monitoring supplies connected or not connected to the pump per month; up to 50 extra test strips and 50 lancets per month; 50 needles for insulin administration with insulin pen per semester (in case of pump blockage or overdose); and up to 50 blood ketone test strips per year.